Ramsar Convention

 Sprungmarken

-In recent years, the Convention’s primary focus has shifted from protecting waterfowl to the overall conservation of habitats and species.
-As a result of this shift, the Convention’s objectives have been broadened to more closely align them with the Convention on Biological Diversity (conservation – sustainable use – fair and equitable sharing of benefits).
-In addition to developing management plans, monitoring the ecological character and cooperating with other regional and global treaties and institutions, the Convention also aims to involve local communities through outreach activities and measures designed to foster acceptance.
+Over the past decades, the Convention’s primary focus has developed from protecting waterfowl to the holistic conservation and sustainable use of habitats and species.
+As a result of this shift, the Convention’s objectives have been broadened to align them more closely with the Convention on Biological Diversity (conservation – sustainable use – fair and equitable sharing of benefits).

 Responsibilities of the Contracting Parties